chrissyFraser/vander-weele-farms-llc/README.md

 - journals
   Includes detailed journal entries from each member of team detailing the process of creating the site.
 - monolith_service
   This is where the bulk of our application is.
-It includes the Fast API CRUD endpoints we use for our customers, products, and orders.
+It includes the Fast API CRUD endpoints we use for our customers, products, and orders as well as the post method for storing images in AWS.
 This includes all the tests for the monolith service.
 - The remaining node directory and files including gitlab-ci.yml, and docker-compose.yaml are essential for smoothly running this application.